DeveloperOnCall/auto-refresh-apexchart/README.md

+# Auto-refreshed ApexChart

-# ApexChart.js auto updated by Express/Node.js server via Socket.io / mssql requests
+### ApexChart automatically updated by Express/Node.js server via Socket.io / mssql requests

 status - not finished : need to update the graph io creating a new one...